severalnines/ccx-user-docs/How-to/Deploy-a-Datastore.md

 # Deploying a datastore
 ## MySQL or MariaDB
 MySQL 8.0 is recommended for general purpose.
-MariaDB is only recommended if you are migrating from an existing MariaDB system.
+MariaDB is recommended if you are migrating from an existing MariaDB system.
+Moreover, MySQL 8.0 offers a more sophisticated privilege system which makes database administration easier.

 ### High-availability
 MySQL and MariaDB offers two configurations for High-availability.